quantmind-br/deepwiki-open/PLAN.md

 from enum import Enum
-from typing import List, Optional, Dict, Any from pydantic import BaseModel, Field from datetime import datetime
+from typing import List, Optional, Dict, Any from pydantic import BaseModel, Field, model_validator from datetime import datetime

 # ============================================================================